-The passive sampler to quantify benzene is composed of ORSA5 diffusion tubes compromising a glass sampling tube open at both ends filled with activated charcoal.
+The passive sampler is composed of ORSA5 diffusion tubes compromising a glass sampling tube open at both ends filled with activated charcoal.
 Each opening is filled with a cellulose acetate diffusion barrier.
 This set up allows ambient air to diffuse into the sampling tube in a controlled manner.
-BTX are absorbed on the activated charcoal and desorbed by carbon disulphide.
-Analyzation is done by gas chromatography.
+Benzene, toluene, and the three xylene isomers (BTX) are absorbed on the activated charcoal and desorbed by carbon disulphide.
+The substances are analyszed by gas chromatography.

 Sketch, illustration and the benzene sampler application using the optimized protective shelter.